LucaMaccarini/AssemblyMIPSLinkedList/README.md

 <img src="MIPS linked list.png" alt="Project image" width="600"/>

 ## Description
+This repository contains the project I submitted for an exam during my Bachelor’s degree.

 I have implemented the linked list data structure in assemby MIPS.

-The file "specifica.docx" in the root of the repo contains a brief report written in Italian.
+The file [specifica.docx](./specifica.docx) in the root of the repo contains a brief report written in Italian.

 Being all sources written in assemby MIPS they are well commented to ensure an excellent reading of the source code.